sifzerda/next-fiction/README.md

 # To Do <a name="to-do"></a>

-- [x] add basic formatting:
-  - [x] colours
-  - [x] links/nav
-- [x] add header component
+- [x] Basic formatting
-- [x] footer content
+- [x] Basic components (header, footer, nav, etc)
-- [x] page elements (title/quote/banner/text sections)
+- [x] template page elements (title, quote, banner, text sections)
-- [x] condense logline, synopsis and title as 'marketing'
+- [x] combine title, logline, and synopsis into one chapter ('marketing')
-- [x] add a 'chapter' entry to prisma schema/db and link it to comment, so every comment not only is linked to a user, but also has a subject, so when you display comments, it doesn't display every comment, only the ones left on the relevant chapter page
-- [x] resize text or spacing in sidebar or alter so all the links fit

-Changes (for similarly updating horror map)
-- uppcase'd nav links
-- combined nav into header
+- [x] link comments to chapter in prisma schema
-- added footnote system (component and utils/footnotestore)
+- [x] add footnote system (component and utils footnotestore)
 - [  ] User Account page with list of all comments user made
-- [ ] Fix up reference page, grab all footnotes
+- [ ] Grab all footnotes and list on reference page
-- [ ] Give each subject page a proper image banner, remove post title 'continue reading' stuff: banners are 1200 x 400
+- [ ] Give each subject page a banner image

+banners are 1200 x 400
     - [x] story
     - [x] premise